autossh is a program to start an SSH session and monitor it, restarting it as necessary should it die or stop passing traffic.

 ~/.ssh/config).
 This is required as otherwise you will always be prompted for your password when trying to open the tunnel.
 See the Uberspace manual for setting up public key authentication if you don’t know how.

-With the information from step 1, it is time to configure supervisord to handle our autossh process.
+With the information from the earlier step, it is time to configure supervisord to handle our autossh process.
 Create the file

 ~/etc/services.d/autossh.ini with the following content:

 [program:autossh] command=autossh -M 0 service-tunnel -T -N autostart=true autorestart=false

 This will make sure that autossh is automatically started if the host reboots but ignore termination of autossh (which will only happen if there are repeated errors with the connection).